 Doris Lillian Stewart

 ‘Doris’ was the only child of the Stewarts who lived all her life at Rock Cottage, she never married.
-From 1942 (when her sister Connie died) Doris lived on her own there until shortly before her death in 1988 aged 91.
-After surviving there her whole life, she was put in a home, possibly Mount Hall on Flash lane, and died 3 months later whilst sitting at the dining table with the other residents.
+From 1942 (when her sister Connie died) Doris lived on her own there until shortly before her death in 1988 aged ninety one.
+After living her whole life at Rock Cottage with no electricity she was reluctantly placed in a residential home, possibly Mount Hall on Flash lane, and died three months later whilst sitting at the dining table with the other residents.

 She was the longest surviving child of Joseph and Fanny Stewart.

 Doris had a few adventures later in life, she collected signatures of famous people all over the world and then sold them.It is believed she sold her brothers` war medals which is a great shame.

 She used the money to go on trips abroad on her own.
 She was quite a solitary soul.

 The following images show a newspaper clipping about Doris’s `hobby`,and of Doris on a float at Bollington Carnival in 1955.
 In the close-up Doris is on the left, with Mary Nolan, Joyce Hayman, Joan Walker, Cathleen ? and two others.

 Doris Stewart on the left with friends, situated on Beeston Mount, year unknown.

 The photo on the left is of Doris sitting on a bench on Beeston Mount in the 1970’s.
 The photo above of five figures sitting in the sea probably at Blackpool is of (left to right) Doris, sister Beattie, brother Donald Audley Stewart, Stella Ogden (later to be Donald’s wife) and sister Connie (click on photo to enlarge).